shrugs/BossBoss/README.md

 ## Development

 ### Scraping
-Run the scraping scripts from `/lib` with `python -m tasks.latech.courses 2014f` and `python -m tasks.latech.classes 2014f`
+Run the scraping scripts from `/lib` with `python -m tasks.latech.courses` and `python -m tasks.latech.classes 20151` (for Fall Quarter 2014)

 ### @TODO